MyNameIsTrez/hello-world-mods-for-all-minecraft-versions/README.md

-# hello-world-mods-for-all-minecraft-versions
+# "Hello, world!" mods for ***all*** Minecraft versions

-Mods printing "Hello, world!" for all Minecraft versions.
+This repository provides mods that print "Hello, world!", for all Minecraft versions.